 There is another hypothesis out there that increasing numbers of nutritional scientists are paying attention to.
 That one also began a long time ago, and came out of Britain; that would be Yudkin’s idea, already mentioned, that the real dietary culprit accounting for our growing obesity and heart disease is sugar.
 But that’s another story.

-As for the fat hypothesis: maybe it’s a zombie that cannot be killed, because it has a slight connection to something real, although it’s not the original hypothesis that fat causes death.
+As for the fat hypothesis: it appears to be a zombie that cannot be killed.
+Probably because it has a slight connection to something real (good to replace saturated fat with unsaturated), although it’s not the original hypothesis that fat causes death.

 - Hooper, L., C. D. Summerbell, R. Thompson, D. Sills, F. G. Roberts, H. Moore, and G. Davey Smith.
 2011.
 Reduced or modified dietary fat for preventing cardiovascular disease.
 The Cochrane database of systematic reviews:Cd002137.